NickSpaghetti/Github-SSH-To-URI-Chrome-Extension/README.md

 This will generate a dist folder where the javascript is exported to.
 Then open up chrome and paste `chrome://extensions/` in the search bar.
 Once the page has loaded click Load unpacked Extension.
 Navigate to the `dist` folder and click okay.
 To see the extension you must also enable dev mode.
+You must also allow the Extension to have access to [github](https://github.com) found in the Site access setting on the `chrome://extensions` page.
+Alternatively the extension will flash white in the corner when you navigate to [github](https://github.com) click the Icon to allow the extension to have access to your page.
+Note you must do this each time you run `yarn build` and update the extension.